CREST OF C's ~ Project Timeline

 • My Role: Game Design, Writing

 More Info RAGE KABUKING is a score-based top-down twin-stick shooter in which you play through an endlessly looping set of 60 stages firing bullets in all 8 directions as the eponymous Rage Kabuking.
 It's a freeware indie game made for the LOWREZ JAM of 2022 and as such, the entire game takes place on a 64x64 screen resolution.
 We knew going in we wanted to make an action game, and quickly the idea of making it an endless score-driven game came up, since it wouldn't require coding gravity or complex collision.
-Thiel suggested playing as a floating oni mask, through which we decided to make all of the game oni and Japanese myth-themed, and I came up with the name Rage Kabuking on a whim.
+One of the devs suggested playing as a floating oni mask, through which we decided to make all of the game oni and Japanese myth-themed, and I came up with the name Rage Kabuking on a whim.

 RAGE KABUKING's main mechanic is the "trials" system, where each "floor" of The Shogun's tower (aka each room/level) tells you at the start what the goal of that room is (with a simple verb declaration: KILL!, EARN!, SURVIVE!, etc.), and you have to complete that goal in order to unlock the exit.
 The room types are "KILL!" in which you must defeat every enemy in the room to unlock the exit, "EARN!" in which you must collect a series of coins spread throughout the room, "SURVIVE!" in which you must survive until a timer depletes to 0, "RUN!" which has you running from a wall of fire chasing you from left to right, and "BOXES!" a special room type which has you solving Sokoban-type puzzles.
 Whilst the rooms are all handcrafted as opposed to being procedurally generated, they are thrown at the player in a completely randomized order (minus BOXES! rooms which only start appearing once you live up to a certain point).
 After the player goes through 60 rooms, they face The Shogun in a boss fight, and from that point onwards all enemies become more aggressive or gain extra functions, this is dubbed "Further Loop Mode".
 Additionally, every subsequent 60 rooms The Shogun gains a new attack, until he caps out after two extra attacks.